jetadams/jetadams.github.io/_posts/2017-03-11-Did you know.md

   image: /assets/images/tfbaottgamesheader.jpg
 ---

 Did you know that [*The First Big Adventure of Tommy Twist*](http://www.jetadams.com/tfbaott/contents/) originally included video games?
 When I began writing the book I had this crazy idea that kids who were interested in games might start reading more if I catered to their interests.
-It helped that I was a pretty decent programmer and knew a thing or two about 3D modeling.
+It helped that I was a pretty decent programmer and knew a little about 3D modeling.
 The idea was that children could read about Tommy’s adventures and “help” him along the way.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dyk/filename.jpg" alt="">